ZacharyTherrien/ConUHacksVIII/README.md

 Use the S/A to move down and W/D to move up move.
 The weapon can be fired by pressing down the spacebar.

 Best of luck surviving the horde...

+In order to play the game on your desktop, download all files, open index.html, and get to shooting!